-Right now, there are millions of exchanges taking place online.
-New content is continually being published on social networks, blogs, and news, and some of that information is related to topics you are interested in.
+As you read this, billions of transactions are happening online.
+New content is constantly being published on social networks, blogs, and news, and some of that information is related to topics that matter to you.

-Wouldn’t it be great if there was a free, simple and easy way to find out what is new in your niche or industry so that you are not wasting a huge amount of time doing research?
+Wouldn’t it be great if there was a free, easy and simple way to access information about what is happening in your niche or industry that could save you time doing research?
 Well, there is, and it’s called …

 Google Alerts